Carbon Management Technology Conference 2015 (CMTC 2015)

 For three decades Richard Adamson has facilitated the commercialization of innovative technologies.
 As the first President of CMC Research Institutes (formerly Carbon Management Canada), Adamson has been driving solutions to industrial greenhouse gas emissions through the global research network.
 He has overseen the successful transition of CMC from a research network focused on early-stage discoveries to an independent not-for-profit helping technology developers and end-users identify and move technologies into industry-ready solutions.
 Mr. Adamson also assembled the national team that...Read more

-José Figueroa is the Carbon Capture Coordinator and Senior Project Manager supporting the U.S. DOE National Energy Technology Laboratory’s (NETL) Carbon Capture Program, where he promotes the integration of research and business needs to meet programmatic requirements.
-He has over 24 years of experience in the power generation industry spanning both the private and public sector.
+José Figueroa is the Carbon Capture Team Supervisor of federal project managers supporting the U.S. DOE National Energy Technology Laboratory’s (NETL) Carbon Capture and Utilization Programs.
+José’s efforts are to promote the integration of research and business needs to meet programmatic requirements.
+He has over 28 years of experience in the power generation industry spanning both the private and public sector.
 His experiences range from commercial scale construction and demonstration projects to management of breakthrough concept R&D projects.
-He has been a member of the DOE NETL Carbon Sequestration Strategy Team...Read more
+He has been a member of the...Read more

-Janet Gellici (gel-lee-cee), CAE, is Executive Vice President & Chief Operating Officer of the National Coal Council (NCC).
+Janet Gellici (gel-lee-cee), CAE, is Chief Executive Officer of the National Coal Council (NCC).
 The NCC is an Advisory Committee to the U.S. Secretary of Energy, providing advice and recommendations to the Secretary on general policy matters relating to coal and the coal industry.

 Prior to joining the NCC in May 2013, Gellici served as Chief Executive Officer of the American Coal Council (ACC).
 Gellici served as Communications Director of the Colorado School of Mines’ Management Institute and as Public Information Director of the Western Governors’...Read more

 Mauricio joined NRG in 2004, shortly before the company moved to its current headquarters in Princeton, NJ.
 In his role as Chief Operating Officer, he is responsible, as he describes it, for "making sure the trains run on time."
 He holds top responsibility for ensuring that NRG's entire generating and thermal operations fleets operate at top levels of safety, performance and environmental sustainability.
 He also leadsNRG's engineering and construction activities related to new generation and repowering projects.
-By overseeing commodities trading through increasingly volatile energy...Read more
+By overseeing commodities trading...Read more

 George Koperna is a Vice President and Reservoir Engineering Manager with Advanced Resources International, Inc. In this capacity, Mr. Koperna oversees an interdisciplinary team of geologists, engineers, and economists.
 He has over 20 years of experience in evaluating subsurface reservoirs for the purposes of field development optimization, improved and enhanced recovery projects, as well as carbon storage applications.

-He received his M.Sc. and B.Sc. in Petroleum and Natural Gas Engineering from West Virginia University and currently serves as the Chairperson of the Society of...Read more
+He received his M.Sc. and B.Sc. in Petroleum and Natural Gas Engineering from West Virginia University and currently serves as the Chairperson of...Read more

 Charles D. McConnell is Executive Director of Rice University's Energy and Environment Initiative, a university-wide effort to address the diverse issues associated with energy and the environment.
 The Initiative is designed to partner with industry and external stakeholders to position Rice as an impartial broker that combines technology and policy to create a sustainable energy platform in resource utilization and environmental stewardship.

-A 35-year veteran of the energy industry, McConnell joined Rice in August 2013 after serving two years as the Assistant Secretary of Energy...Read more
+A 35-year veteran of the energy industry, McConnell joined Rice in August 2013 after serving two years as the Assistant Secretary of...Read more

 As editor of POWER, the longest continuously published trade magazine for the global power generation industry, Dr. Reitenbach is responsible for brand content strategy and managing production of the monthly magazine, website (powermag.com), enewsletters, and affiliated events.
 Prior to becoming editor in 2013, she was managing editor of POWER for nearly a dozen years.